 I am a third year student at UC in a five year engineering co-op program, with plans to graduate in May of 2021.
 I love being a bearcat and am involved with a lot of technical and social clubs on campus.
 I am a campus tour guide, so I get to talk to groups of parents and students every week about how much I love the university.
-Also, I am currently the secretary of ACM at UC, and gave a tech talk about iOS development earlier this fall.
+Also, I am currently the secretary of ACM at UC, and gave a tech talk about iOS development earlier this school year.

 I study computer science at UC and enjoy being involved with the tech community on campus.
 Last year, I helped plan RevolutionUC, which is UC's student-run hackathon that has +300 attendees.
 I am a hackathon enthusiast and try to go to as many as possible during the school year because I love learning about new tech and meeting other Ohio hackers.

 I have been developing mobile applications for iOS since 2016.
 I have experience working on large retail apps as well as small apps I've helped develop from scratch.
 I enjoy UX and UI design, and try to incorporate innovative and useful features into every app I touch.
 I want to continue mobile development throughout my career and am currently doing a co-op rotation at Kroger Technology as their Mobile Development Intern.

 Worked on projects for guest mobility, enterprise mobility, and digital innovation while completing a larger AR project for the company.

 • Developed an interactive AR app that demonstrates the potential of AR to a retailer and their mobile shopping experience

 • Worked extensively with ARKit and Xcode to develop a custom environment for a 3D model to be placed and manipulated by the user